Career Opportunities

 -

-Current Child Welfare Record Check and Criminal Record/Vulnerable Sector Check
+Current clear Child Welfare Record Check and Criminal Record/Vulnerable Sector Check

 -

-Valid driver’s license, with a reliable car, will be required
+Valid driver’s license with a reliable car will be required prior to start date

 Healthy Families Healthy Futures offers a competitive benefits package, caring work environment, and opportunities for on-going training and professional development.
 Wage will be dependent on a combination of education and experience.